 Nat’l Inst. of Family & Life Advocates v.
 Becerra, Livingwell Med.
 Clinic v.
 Becerra, and A Woman’s Friend Pregnancy Resource Clinic v.
 Becerra: These cases involve so-called “pregnancy crisis centers,” which are pro-life medical facilities that provide a variety of services for pregnant women.
 We wrote about a similar case earlier this year.
 The issues involve state laws and regulations that require such facilities to refrain from making certain statements and/or to make certain information available to patients.

-(UPDATE: The Supreme Court declined to hear Final Exit Network v.
+(UPDATE: On November 13, 2017, the Supreme Court decided to hear Mansky and Becerra.
+The Supreme Court dismissed as moot the travel-ban cases and declined to hear Final Exit Network v.
 Minnesota and Muccio v.
 Minnesota.)